marwansabih/the_net/README.md

 -- generate_random_net width depth nr_neuron nr_con

-clarification: a network of example of width 7 and depth 5 can have a maximum of 35 neurons and since 14 of these neurons will be taken by input and output layer only 21 layers will remain (the maximum number you can specify for nr_neuron).
-While creating a neural network neurons might generate less connection than specified (1 connection goes back the rest to the front if ... so it depends on how many neurons are infront of a generated neuron)
+clarification: a network for example of width 7 and depth 5 can have a maximum of 35 neurons and since 14 of these neurons will be taken by input and output layer only 21 layers will remain (the maximum number you can specify for nr_neuron).
+While creating a neural network neurons might generate less connection than specified (1 connection goes back the rest to the following layers, therefore the number of possible connections by the number of neurons in the following layers.)

-How to use the existing neural network simple net:

-let net = train_data simple_net (replicate 10000  [0.3,0.5]) (replicate 10000  [0.9, 0.275])
-                  in output net [0.3,0.5]

-1. a neural networks is trained with the repeating input [0.3,0.5] and the corresponding repeating target values [0.9, 0.275]
-2. The trained neural network will give out the ouput for the input [0.3, 0.5], which should be of course very close to [0.9,0.275]

-How to generate a random neural network:

--- generate_random_net witdh depth nr_neuron nr_con
-the_net <- generate_random_net 2 4 4 2

-This command will generate a random neural_network with corresponding width and depth (nr_neuron) number of neurons (only counting the hidden-layers)
-(nr_con) number of connection (one connection will be connected backwards the rest forwards)

 Detailed descricptions: